 Our Health Program

 Our puppies will also have been given preventative care for coccidiosis, which is a very common intestinal infection in puppies in the United States.
-Coccidiosis causes diarrhea, and often occurs after a period of stress (weaning, leaving littermates for a new home, etc.) We use Corid, Albon, and/or Marquis antiprotozoals.
+Coccidiosis causes diarrhea, and often occurs after a period of stress (weaning, leaving littermates for a new home, etc.)

 Recommended Vaccination Schedule